Guhananush/Databricks-Declarative-Pipelines/README.md

 To learn more about CDC processing with a change feed, see The AUTO CDC APIs: Simplify change data capture with pipelines.
 For an example of using the create_auto_cdc_flow() function, see AUTO CDC examples.

 # Slowly Changing Dimensions (SCD)
+It is used to track changes in dimension data (such as customer, employee, product, or supplier information) over time.